Time Zones in Reunion

 what is the dialing code for Reunion?

 The international dialing code for Reunion is +262.
-If you are calling a hotel, business, or government office in Reunion from abroad, you begin the number with +262 before the local number.
+If you are calling a hotel in Saint-Denis, a tour operator in Saint-Pierre, or a business contact elsewhere on the island from abroad, you would begin with +262 before the local number.